Steve Kirby (musician): Harassment allegations

 He retired on June 27, 2017, after his scheduled sabbatical, during which an internal investigation into alleged sexual harassment of students was conducted by the university.
 Six students approached school administration in February 2017 with complaints of sexual harassment by Kirby.
 Shortly after retiring from the University of Manitoba, Kirby was hired by Berklee College of Music but was suspended from his position pending an investigation into allegations of sexual harassment at the University of Manitoba.
 Administration at Berklee put Kirby on leave after learning about the accusations.

 On May 9, 2018, after an investigation by Winnipeg police, Kirby was charged with sexual assault of a music student at the University of Manitoba, relating to multiple alleged incidents between 2014 and 2017.
 On March 7, 2019, Crown Prosecutor Mark Kantor announced that the case against Kirby would not proceed, and that the Crown was directing a stay of proceedings in this matter.
-Kirby was presumed by Canadian law to be innocent, a stay of proceedings confirms that innocence.
-Accordingly he has no criminal record as a result of the charge being stayed.

-In 2020, Kirby moved to Maryland where he now performs under the name Obasi Akoto.

 In August 2020, Steve Kirby was awarded $286,000 after an arbitrator, Arne Peltz, determined the University of Manitoba breached the professor's privacy.
 How his privacy was breached was not disclosed.
 In his decision, Peltz wrote he was prepared to order the University of Manitoba to give Steve Kirby his job back, but refrained when Steve Kirby did not want to return.
-The public document outlining the arbitrator's decision can be found online.
 Both Kirby and the University are bound to confidentiality moving forward.